rmflight/affyMM/flightetal_draft.md

 (San Diego, CA), and GE Healthcare Lifesciences (Piscataway, NJ), with nearly half of the series (16,181) being performed on various Affymetrix® arrays.

-The design of Affymetrix® GeneChip(r) arrays in particular provides for probe sets consisting of 11, 16, or 20 distinct 25 base pair (BP) probes, with each probe having a corresponding perfect match (PM) and mismatch (MM) probe.
+The design of Affymetrix(r) GeneChip(r) arrays in particular provides for probe sets consisting of 11, 16, or 20 distinct 25 base pair (BP) probes, with each probe having a corresponding perfect match (PM) and mismatch (MM) probe.
 The PM and MM differ by the exchange of the complementary base at the 13th position in the probe.
 While MM probes were originally designed to account for signal in the PM resulting from non-specific cross-hybridization, they are often